sudsho/grpo-rlvr-reasoning/docs/reward_hacking_notes.md

 to get the format bonus even without a proper thinking block.
 Tightened the regex to require the tag at the start of the response with exactly one closing tag.

+### Hack 3: two boxed answers

+Model started emitting `\boxed{small guess} ... \boxed{full derivation}`
+so the extractor (first-match) picked the guess but the derivation was what looked like reasoning.
+Fix: always take the LAST boxed answer.

+### Hack 4: KL drift

+At kl_coef=0.02 the policy drifted enough that vLLM sampling started diverging from the ref model in obvious ways (Chinese tokens appearing inside English math).
+Bumped kl_coef to 0.05.
+This trades some optimization headroom for stability.

+### What actually moved the needle

+Reward histogram in wandb went from bimodal-ish (0 and 0.15 clusters during the hacking phase) to properly bimodal (0 and 1 clusters) after the four fixes.
+Eval pass@1 on the held-out slice then started tracking train reward.
+Overnight run kicked off at ~23:00 with the fixes above.